Academy of Innovative Technology (19K618)

 Other Sports

-Clubs: MESH (Math, ELA, Science & History) Tutoring, Boxing Club, Health is Wealth Fitness, Club, Racket Sports Club, RPG (Role Player Games) Club, Art Club, & Design League Club.
-In addition, we have a Civics For All program & Career Wise.
+& Design League Club.
+In addition, Art Club, Boxing Club, Clubs: MESH (Math, ELA, Gender Sexuality Alliance (GSA), Health is Wealth Fitness Club, Racket Sports Club, RPG (Role Player Games) Club, Science & History) Tutoring, we have a Civics For All program & Career Wise.

 Programs